-- Assessment: - Ask patient about their spirituality. - What faith or belief system does he or she follow? - How does the person implement his or her faith? - How can the facility or staff support the person's spiritual needs? - Interventions: - Provide referral to spiritual leader. - Participate with patient in spiritual rituals as the nurse feels comfortable (i.e., pray with patient or stand by quietly as he or she prays). - Provide assistance on other spiritual practices (i.e., guided imagery, journaling, etc.) .
+- Ask patients about their spirituality - What faith or belief system do they follow? - How does the person implement his or her faith? - How can the facility or staff support their spiritual needs?

+- Provide referral to spiritual leader - Participate with patient in spiritual rituals as the nurse feels comfortable (i.e., pray with patient or stand by quietly as he or she prays) - Provide assistance on other spiritual practices (i.e., guided imagery, journaling, etc.)